 “From as far back as I can remember God had always been a part of my life.
 As a young child, we were brought up to fear and honour God.
 It was something that never left me.
 Even when I went through my rebellious stage, God was always in my thoughts.
 Growing up church was great, it was the place where I got to hang out with like-minded friends, sing in the choir, even catch up on the latest gossip.
 But something was always missing.
 At the time, I would have argued of course I have a relationship with God.
 But honestly, I didn’t really.
 In my mind, the relationship was thus – I spoke; God listened and granted the desires of my heart, the end.”

 Having wandered from God’s paths on many occasions, Jemma admits her desire for more of ‘Him’ has always been rooted deep within, but one that came with added pressure

 “As well as my mental health issues, what I now know to have been lack of intimacy with God had also contributed to my depression.
 I became a Christian because I wanted a relationship with God.
-According to the bible God spoke and interatced with His children, I wanted that.
-According to the the preachers, I was supposed to have access to a life of joy and abundance.
-But I was lonely, depressed and struggled to recgonise God’s voice.”
+According to the bible God spoke and interacted with His children, I wanted that.
+According to the preachers, I was supposed to have access to a life of joy and abundance.
+But I was lonely, depressed, and struggled to recgonise God’s voice.”

-Jemma is currently working on her second book, ‘A Precious Stone’ and music to accompany God’s Romantic Getaway as well as the audio version.
-Today, she travels, sharing her testimony, inspiring and teaching others on how to overcome a lifetime of emotionally damaged emotions and experience true healing and lifestyle changes and the pursuit of spiritual intimacy with God.
+Today, Jemma travels, sharing her testimony, inspiring and teaching others on how to overcome a lifetime of emotionally and mental adversity and experience true healing and lifestyle changes and the pursuit of spiritual intimacy with God.
 Her life is a testimony of hope.